microsoft/FluidFramework/docusaurus/README.md

 ## TODOs

+- Figure out solution to markdown-magic in mdx (html comment syntax not supported)
 - Link check doesn't handle custom heading anchors - maybe there is a plugin for this?
 - Add prettier
 - Add markdown-lint